ffxx68/Sharp_LittleC_Compiler/README.md

 * Exec - Compile (ctrl-F9) menu

 which will produce a message, if successful, including the destination of the newly built executable.
-You should then copy this executable to the main `lcc_b1` dir, so that it can be used by the `make` batch:
+You should then copy this executable to the LittleC home dir, so that it can be used by the `make` batch:

 With the aim of reducing executable size, the following Lazarus compiler options could be set, from the 'Project - Project Options - Compiler Options' menu: